picaronin/Slideshow_For_Header/README.md

 - Slider effect and fade effect are included.
 - All options are configurable from the ACP.

+## Warning
+In case there exist an older version of this extension installed on the `/ext/Picaron/SlideWeUni` route, it is necessary to eliminate it completely by clearing/deleting all the saved data prior to the installation of this version.

 ## Install
 1. Download the latest release.
 2. In the `ext` directory of your phpBB board, copy the `pikaron/slideweuni` folder.
 It must be so: `/ext/pikaron/slideweuni`